Online CAST autism screening tool

 3. Personalized autism care plan

-If your child is diagnosed with autism spectrum disorder, we’ll walk you through the next steps, including:
+If your child is diagnosed with autism, we’ll walk you through the next steps, including:

 - Insurance verification and benefits check